Guidance on safety requirements for biocides: Overview

 - comparison - administrative

-However, we recommend that you include a summary of differences between the foreign biocide or comparison product and your biocide (for example, packaging).
-This will reduce the need for clarification requests for applications filed through the following pathways:
+However, we recommend that you include a summary of any differences between the foreign biocide or comparison product and your biocide (for example, packaging).
+This will reduce the need for clarification requests for applications filed through these pathways.

 Monograph applications

-Safety information for monograph applications is required, as the monograph only elaborates on efficacy information.
+Safety information for monograph applications is required, as the monograph specifies only efficacy parameters.

-To help the Minister determine that the benefits of your biocide outweigh the risks taking into account any related uncertainties, you should submit the following safety information:
+To help the Minister determine that the benefits of your biocide outweigh the risks taking into account any related uncertainties, you should submit the following safety information for a monograph application:

 - a copy of the SDS, if available